Sonja McCullen

-Sonja McCullen is an American judge, lawyer and former educator who currently serve as a judge of the Hawaii Intermediate Court of Appeals.
+Sonja McCullen is an American judge, lawyer and former educator who currently serves as a judge of the Hawaii Intermediate Court of Appeals.

 Education

 McCullen earned a Bachelor of Arts degree in liberal and Hawaiian studies from the University of Hawaiʻi at Mānoa and a Juris Doctor from the William S. Richardson School of Law.

 Career

 From 1994 to 1997, McCullen worked as a teacher at Waianae High School.
 For over 10 years, she has served as a deputy prosecutor in the appellate division of the Department of the Prosecuting Attorney of the City and County of Honolulu.
 She was also a staff attorney for United Public Workers of America.
 In August 2021, McCullen was nominated to serve as a judge of the Hawaii Intermediate Court of Appeals.